 district, you might wind up with two or more cards!

-However, times are tight as I make the 2011 revision.
+However, times are still tight as I make the 2015 revision.
 Your local library may be open fewer than 40 hours per week, and may not even be open every weekday.

 Paper mill barons are among the early philanthropists that funded the first Wisconsin public libraries.
 Therefore, many of the non-Carnegie libraries appear in the Wisconsin River or Fox River valleys.

-History on the library's web page, ' APL Centennial History.'
+History on the library's web page by Bonnie Poquette.